apoorv-x12/string-utils-basic/README.md

 git clone https://github.com/your-username/string-utils-basic.git

-Navigate to the project directory: cd string-utils-basic
+Navigate to the project directory:

+cd string-utils-basic

-Install the dependencies:\n
+Install the dependencies:

 npm install

 Running Tests
-Run the tests to ensure everything is working correctly:\n npm test
+Run the tests to ensure everything is working correctly:

+npm test

+Project By

+Apoorv Shrivastava

 Contributing
 Feel free to submit issues or pull requests if you have suggestions or improvements.